asgdevops/jenkins/configuration/jenkins_get_installed_plugins.md

-# :information_source: Get the plugins installed on Jenkins
+# :book: Get the plugins installed on Jenkins

 ## :paw_prints: Steps